josephm200/venivici/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [X] List anything else that you added to improve the site's functionality!

+User input is allowed to display a specific region of the user's interest.
+This was used in place of a button input.

 ## Video Walkthrough